Fziliotti/WebStudies/README.md

-# JavaScriptStudies
+# WebStudies
-Studies and examples about Ecmascript, NodeJS, Design Patterns and more is coming. 📚
+Personal Studies and examples about HTML5, CSS3,Ecmascript, NodeJS, Design Patterns and more is coming. 📚

 ## Contribuing
 This project is under progress, if you want help, please open an issue first to discuss what you would like to help or sugest.